Phuket Travel Guide

 13. Explore some waterfalls

 Some of the biggest and best waterfalls in Thailand are in Phuket.
 Bang Pae, Ton Sai, and Kathu are the three most popular.
 They are all at the end of scenic nature walks too.
-Kathu is free and entry to Khao Phra Thaeo National Park for Bang Pae and Ton Sai is 200 THB.
+Kathu is free, and entry to Khao Phra Thaeo National Park for Bang Pae and Ton Sai is a small fee.

 14. Visit an elephant sanctuary

 Riding an elephant is the dream of many a tourist – until you realize how badly elephants are treated and the injuries that they incur all in the name of a quick ride.
 Luckily, in recent years there’s been a large movement to protect the elephants and raise awareness as to why riding them is an unethical practice.
 Visiting or volunteering at an elephant sanctuary is the best way to see these majestic beasts, and one of the oldest sanctuaries is Phuket Elephant Sanctuary.
-A half-day visit including lunch and transportation to the sanctuary costs 3,000 THB.
+A half-day visit includes lunch and transportation to the sanctuary.
 Whatever you do, don’t ride elephants!

 Phuket Travel Costs